Register a death

 - their next of kin

-- any surviving husband, wife or civil partner
+- any surviving husband, wife or civil partner and their date of birth

 - the person or company dealing with their estate (property, belongings and money), known as their 'executor' or 'administrator'

-- any public sector or armed forces pension schemes they were getting or paying in to
+- any public sector or armed forces pension schemes they were getting or paying in to.

 You will need permission from the next of kin, the executor, the administrator or anyone who was claiming joint benefits or entitlements with the person who died, before you give their details.

-Documents you'll get
+Documents you will get

 The Certificate of Burial or Cremation (green form) will be sent directly to the funeral directors.

-Alternatively you can order them online.
+Alternatively, you can order them online.

 If the death occurred outside of the BCP Council area